 Q: How does the dairy industry affect the environment?

 A: A multitude of factors position dairy as an environmentally damaging food.
 The industry is responsible for a significant contribution of greenhouse gases (four percent of the world total); an enormous amount of waste (over one billion pounds of waste is generated each day by US dairy cows alone); outrageous water usage (it takes 900 pounds of water to create one pound of cheese), and egregious pollution (the EPA has recognized dairy manure as a contributor to US water pollution).
 (1,2,3,4)

 Q: I heard almonds require a ton of water to produce.
 Does dairy require as much water?

 A: While many point fingers at almonds for being water-intensive, cows’ milk is the larger water culprit.
 It takes approximately 384 liters of water to produce one liter of almond milk.
 (5) On the other hand, one liter of cows’ milk requires 1,016 liters.
 (5) Ninety-eight percent of this water includes the crops used to feed the cows, but it also accounts for the water cows drink and the water used to clean barns and dairy equipment.
 (16) Even if almonds are more water-intensive than other alternative milks, it’s still a far more sustainable choice compared to cows’ milk.

 Q: What if I’m already a vegetarian?
 Isn’t that enough?

-A: Going vegetarian will reduce your carbon emissions by on average 31 percent and land use by 51 percent.
-In comparison, ditching dairy (and eggs) can reduce your carbon emissions by an average of 45 percent and land use by 55 percent.
+A: Going vegetarian will reduce your food-based carbon emissions by on average 31 percent and land use by 51 percent.
+In comparison, ditching dairy (and eggs) can reduce your food-based carbon emissions by an average of 45 percent and land use by 55 percent.
 (6) As evident by the major contributions to greenhouse gases and dairy’s massive land and water use, making that minor transition to plant-based can truly make a world of difference.

 Q: I recycle, compost, take public transportation, and never use single-use plastic.
 Aren’t I doing my part?